 How do you adapt to using microfibre pads?

 With microfibre’s increased efficiency, you need to manage that increase in performance by adapting your technique, methods and even products and tools, or it may lead to underwhelming or undesirable results.
-The two main issues with microfibre that need to be managed are firstly heat.
+The first issue with microfibre that need to be managed are firstly heat.
 Microfibre generates far more heat than both wool and foam pads, so addressing that heat by minimising pressure, reducing your work time, machine speed and the amount of row passes, can greatly reduce excessive heat.

 What else is important to know?